qinjinjia/ec601_Code-Review/Code Review by Qinjin Jia/Code Reivew by Qinjin Jia.md

 The uses of alignments are perfect.
 The code block starting point and ending point are easily identifiable.

 #### 1.2 Naming Conventions
+The ‘camelCode’ nameing convention is used in the project, the developers utilize capital letters to indicate the start of a word.
+The name of variables are meaningful.

 #### 1.3 Code Layout